-Best road bike shoes reviewed
+Best road bike shoes reviewed for 2024

 For year-round mile-munching triathletes can't go wrong with a robust pair of road bike shoes.
 Here, Jack Sexty puts 11 pairs to the test

 With no transitions to think about, road shoes will prioritise a secure and comfortable fit, with a more robust build than triathlon-specific bike shoes.
-Within the road shoe category, there are numerous variations depending on what you’re primarily using them for.

 Of course, for temperatures in single digits it’s extremely wise to add thermal overshoes on top to keep your feet toasty, no matter what type of shoe you go for.

-The 11 pairs in this grouptest range from entry- level options, invariably with nylon soles and basic synthetic uppers, through to high-end shoes with full carbon or carbon-injected soles for more stiffness, and more technical uppers designed to hug your foot perfectly while being breathable enough for warm rides.
-All shoes are unisex, and our test pairs are all size 45.
+The 11 pairs in this grouptest range from entry- level options, invariably with nylon soles and basic synthetic uppers, through to high-end shoes with full carbon or carbon-injected soles for more stiffness.

-Best road bike shoes
+Best road bike shoes rated and reviewed

 Fizik R4 Tempo Overcurve

-There’s substance to match the style on these fantastic earthy grey/green R4 Tempo Overcurves; the name referring to the asymmetric shape that Fizik says better conforms to your foot, which we agree provided a superb fit.
+There’s substance to match the style on these fantastic earthy grey/green R4 Tempo Overcurves; the name referring to the asymmetric shape that Fizik says better conforms to your foot, which I agree provided a superb fit.

-The upper is very robust and stood up to every type of weather we could throw at it, with Fizik claiming the polyurethane-laminated material layered over the top of comfy mesh should also reduce energy loss and provide extra support.
+The upper is very robust and stood up to every type of weather I could throw at it, with Fizik claiming the polyurethane-laminated material layered over the top of comfy mesh should also reduce energy loss and provide extra support.

 The carbon-injected sole is rated seven out of 10 for stiffness, which Fizik says is at home on weekend group rides, daily training or gran fondos.

-Verdict: Great-looking, robust all-rounder
+Verdict: Great-looking, robust all-rounder.

 Score: 90%

-Sundried Road Cycling Shoes
+Sundried Road Cycle Shoes

-British multisport brand Sundried claims these affordable kicks will be ‘the best cycle shoes you’ve ever owned’, and while that wasn’t to be the case, for the price they’re more than adequate for your off-season training.
+British multisport brand Sundried claims these affordable kicks will be ‘the best cycle shoes you’ve ever owned’, and while that wasn’t to be the case, for the price they’re adequate for your off-season training.

-Weighing just over 300g per shoe on our scales the fit is quite narrow, which meant there wasn’t much room for our toes at the front of the shoe.
-But the two-way edging at the back cupped our heels securely.
-This made up for a bit of a struggle getting them tight, as we found the dial slipped a little against the quite flimsy tongue.
+Weighing just over 300g per shoe on my scales the fit is quite narrow, which meant there wasn’t much room for my toes at the front of the shoe.
+But the two-way edging at the back cupped my heels securely.

 Ventilation is good with some small mesh sections and strategically-placed holes providing plenty of breathability, while the insole also has drainage holes for a quick-drying ride.
 Finally, the soles aren’t overly stiff, with a bit of flex evident on big inclines.

-Verdict: Basic, yet solid and affordable training shoe
+Verdict: Basic, yet solid and affordable training shoe.

 Score: 74%